Manchester Metrolink: Oldham-Rochdale-Heywood-Bury tram-train

+A £2.5 billion 'funding boost' to the area's transport network from the UK Government ensured that this link will be delivered by 2030, with a target start date of construction in 2028.
+The line would be the first orbital (Note: i.e. It does not enter Manchester city centre.)
+Metrolink route.

+East Didsbury to Stockport expansion

+An extension of the existing spur to East Didsbury, from the Manchester Airport line, will make its way to Stockport, terminating at the newly completed Stockport Interchange, which has space for a number of Metrolink platforms.
+The line would cross both the River Mersey and the M60 motorway, before it reaches Stockport, requiring a number of potentially expensive over or underground crossings.
+It is thought that the cost of construction would exceed the cost of the Trafford Park line, which was £350 million.
+Construction is hoped to begin in 2030..

 HS2 integration

 As part of (now rejected) developments related to bringing High Speed 2 and Northern Powerhouse Rail to Manchester, High Speed Two Limited had proposed the present two-platform Piccadilly Metrolink stop at ground-level below the existing station platforms be relocated.

 A new larger four-platform stop located underground below the Manchester Piccadilly High Speed station was planned to replace it.
 Provision for a second ground-level Metrolink stop at the eastern end of the high speed station to service future Metrolink extensions, to be called Piccadilly Central, also formed part of the plans.
 At the proposed Manchester Airport High Speed station provision for a new Metrolink stop — potentially serving an extension from the existing Airport line — was also envisaged.